shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsGroupIdUsersUsernamePost"></a>
 # **orgNameAppNameChatgroupsGroupIdUsersUsernamePost**
-> orgNameAppNameChatgroupsGroupIdUsersUsernamePost(orgName, appName, authorization, groupId, username)
+> String orgNameAppNameChatgroupsGroupIdUsersUsernamePost(orgName, appName, authorization, groupId, username)

 Add a Member to Group